Causes of Deck Collapse – Is Your Vinyl Deck at Risk?

 - Injured victims in 2013 Dartmouth deck collapse sue city, homeowner and contractor (Herald, Sept 2014)

-Approximately 672 people in the U.S. suffer injury each year due to deck collapse, but the number of failures is much higher.
+Approximately 672 people in the U.S. suffer an injury each year due to deck collapse, but the number of failures is considered much higher as many people do not report their deck collapse.
 So how do you know if your waterproof deck is in danger?

 Lack of Information in Deck Collapses